usmanazizgroupdocs/GroupDocs_Annotation_NET/README.md

 Directory | Description
 --------- | -----------
+[Demos](https://github.com/groupdocs-annotation/GroupDocs.Annotation-for-.NET/tree/master/Demos)  | Contains demo projects that demonstrate product features.
 [Examples](https://github.com/groupdocs-annotation/GroupDocs.Annotation-for-.NET/tree/master/Examples)  | Contains the package of all .NET C# examples and sample files that will help you learn how to use product features.
-[Showcases](https://github.com/groupdocs-annotation/GroupDocs.Annotation-for-.NET/tree/master/Showcases)  | The open source UI examples have been developed to help the developers in order to give them an idea that how they will integrate the GroupDocs.Viewer for .NET API in the front end applications.
+[Showcases](https://github.com/groupdocs-annotation/GroupDocs.Annotation-for-.NET/tree/master/Showcases)  | The open source UI examples have been developed to help the developers in order to give them an idea that how they will integrate the GroupDocs.Annotation for .NET API in the front end applications.
-[Plugins](https://github.com/groupdocs-Annotation/GroupDocs.Annotation-for-.NET/tree/master/Plugins/)  | Contains the plugins related to GroupDocs.Viewer for Visual Studio.

 ## Annotate Documents & Images via .NET Library